Achievable logoAchievable logo

 As x→−∞, the pieces behave like this:

-So we have a very large negative number divided by a very small positive number, which becomes unbounded in the negative direction.
-Therefore,
+When a very large negative number is divided by a very small positive number, the expression becomes unbounded in the negative direction.
+You can observe this by calculating with concrete values such as 0.001−1000.

-This matches a case 3 situation: the numerator dominates because the denominator shrinks toward 0.
+This fits case 3: the numerator dominates because the denominator shrinks toward 0.

 Evaluate: